-Our philosophy is to maintain sound governance standards consistent with our executive compensation policies and practices.
+Our philosophy is to maintain executive compensation policies and procedures consistent with our sound governance standards.
 The Compensation Committee evaluates our executive compensation program on a regular basis to ensure consistency with our short-term and long-term goals, given the changing nature of our business and the market in which we compete for executive talent.